-With the exception of Dinko Valerio, each member of our Supervisory Board has been and remains fully independent within the meaning of best practice provision 2.1.8 of the DCGC.
-Mr. Valerio provided a convertible loan to Amylon Therapeutics B.V., which he has waived in full in the second quarter of 2022.
-Up until the moment of the waiver, Mr. Valerio did not qualify as independent within the meaning of best practice provision 2.1.8 of the Code.
-Nevertheless, we feel his membership of the Supervisory Board is justified by his specific knowledge and experience of our business.
-Moreover, we do comply with best practice provision 2.1.7 of the DCGC, as only one out of 5 Supervisory Board members is not independent under best practice provision 2.1.8 of the Code.
-Finally, following the waiver of the loan in the second quarter of 2022, Dinko qualifies as independent, and therewith all Supervisory Board members.
+With the exception of Theresa Heggie, each member of our Supervisory Board has been and remains fully independent within the meaning of Nasdaq Rule 5605(a)(2) and best practice provision 2.1.8 of the DCGC.
+Ms. Heggie was, prior to her appointment on the Supervisory Board in 2023, employed by ProQR as Chief Commercial Officer and Chief Operations Officer.
+Having been employed by the company within three years prior to her appointment on the Supervisory Board, Ms. Heggie does not qualify as independent within the meaning of Nasdaq Rule 5605(a)(2) and best practice provision 2.1.8 of the Code.
+We believe her membership of the Supervisory Board is justified by her specific knowledge of and experience with our business and company.
+Moreover, we do comply with best practice provision 2.1.7 of the DCGC, as only one out of 6 supervisory board members is not independent under best practice provision 2.1.8 of the Code and they are so under different criteria of said provision 2.1.8.